cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/store-collect.md

 ------
 ## `STORE`

-Store is a simple container object, whose unique slot is `value`.
+`STORE` is a simple container object, whose unique slot is `value`.
 Just use `value` to set or read the data.

 <img src="./images/store.png">